Moses Lake's Newest High School

 The Real World Academy seeks to provide hands-on learning, collaboration, innovation, critical thinking, and discovery in preparation for ‘the real world’.
 Students will develop valuable skills and knowledge for their professional development and life after graduation.

 The addition of the second high school is very exciting, and we know you have numerous questions.
-Here a few answers to the questions we hear most:
+We invite you to learn more here 👉 realworldacademy2022.com or read our frequently asked questions below.

 When will the new high school open?